Consensys/doc.orion/docs/Reference/API-Methods.md

 **Returns**

-`array of objects` - Public key and URL for each discovered node.
+`array of objects` - Public key and URL of each discovered node.

 !!! example